return {

 the string “rockspec”, which will build a

-package.
+luarockspackage.
 Luarocks is a package manager and index for Lua modules not unlike pypi, npm, or crates in the Python, Javascript, and Rust ecosystems respectively.string starting with

-, which will execute an arbitrary Vim command.list of one or more of the above.
+:, which will execute an arbitrary Vim command.list of one or more of the above.

-As a plugin consumer, you will likely only specify the build
+As a plugin consumer, you will likely only specify the build function if the

 plugin’s documentation instructs you to do so.